thiswallz/tsg-simulator/README.md

 - [TSG Use Cases Documentation](docs/TSG-USE-CASES.md): Provides real-world use cases and examples of how to use the TSG project.
 - [TSG Workflow Documentation](docs/TSG-WORKFLOW.md): Describes the workflow and processes involved in the project.

-## Installation

-[Include instructions on how to install the project, dependencies, and any prerequisites.]

 ## Getting Started

 Soon